VeryGoodOpenSource/dart_frog/docs/docs/advanced/web_socket.md

 }
 ```

-For simplicity, we are just printing any messages sent by connected clients.
+For simplicity, we are just printing all messages sent by connected clients.

 Before moving on, let's verify that a client is able to establish a connection and send a message to our server.
 To do this, we'll create a simple client in Dart.

-## Sending Messages on the Client
+## Sending Messages from the Client

 Create a new directory called `example` at the project root and create a `pubspec.yaml`: